shivammathur/setup-php/README.md

 ### Cache Node.js Dependencies

-If your project has node.js dependencies, you can persist npm's or yarn's cache directory.
+If your project has node.js dependencies, you can persist NPM or yarn cache directory.
 The cached files are available across check-runs and will reduce the workflow execution time.

 ```yaml
 - name: Get node.js cache directory